A large reservoir dam broke in Ukraine: Kyiv blames Russia, American media blames nature

 Foreign Minister Dmitry Kuleba on Twitter called the undermining of the Kakhovskaya hydroelectric power station by Russia a war crime.
 He stressed that it could be possible the biggest man-made disaster in Europe in recent decades.

-“Russia destroyed the Kakhovka dam, causing what is probably the greatest man-made disaster in Europe in decades, endangering the lives of thousands of civilians.
+“Russia destroyed the Kakhovka Dam, causing perhaps the worst man-made disaster in Europe in decades and putting the lives of thousands of civilians at risk.
 This is a terrible war crime.
-The only way to stop Russia, the biggest terrorist of the XNUMXst century, is to kick it out of Ukraine,” Kuleba wrote.
+The only way to stop Russia, the biggest terrorist of the 21st century, is to kick it out of Ukraine,” Kuleba wrote.

 Tactical step of the occupiers